dragonfly90/mxnet_Realtime_Multi-Person_Pose_Estimation/README.md

 ```

-The traning process is not so easy, I found this model even can't converge if all layers are initialized randomly, I guess one reason is that this model uses many convolution layers with a large kernel, whose big pad may introduce much noise, and another reason may be the fact that this model uses MSE as loss function, and maybe it's better to use sigmoid as the avtivation function of the last layer and use entropy loss function instead.
+The traning process is not so easy, I found this model even can't converge if all layers are initialized randomly, I guess one reason is that this model uses many convolution layers with a large kernel, whose big pad may introduce much noise, and another reason may be the fact that this model uses MSE as loss function, and maybe it's better to use sigmoid as the activation function of the last layer and use entropy loss function instead.